 ClickUp’s free plan is robust and includes all primary features.
 The unlimited plan starts at $5 a month per user and offers additional functionality.

-Freshworks CRM Sales Cloud is a CRM solution intended for use by sales teams, and which includes sales and marketing automation, chat, and telephony features.
-Freshworks also includes tools that assist with attracting leads and provides AI-powered insights.
+Freshsales is a CRM solution intended for use by sales teams, which includes sales and marketing automation, chat, and telephony features.
+Freshsales also includes tools that assist with attracting leads and provide AI-powered insights.

 Users can build and manage pipelines with the assistance of the artificial intelligence capabilities that the platform offers.
 The tool also records all customer interactions and displays them in one location, and users can also set up personalized welcome emails and journeys for leads and customers.
 Salespeople can communicate with leads and customers via phone, email, WhatsApp, or chat.